Tucked away in the middle of the San Rafael Desert, Moonshine Wash

 If rain has recently fallen then pools will be more frequent further down the canyon, up to 4 feet in depth and with long patches of slippery mud in between.
 High above the deepest point of the canyon is a wooden sheep bridge dating from the early nineteenth century, which marks the end of the best narrows, as soon after the canyon widens a bit to a section with larger pools and deeper mud, then changes quite abruptly around a bend into a box canyon, once more with a flat sandy floor, but now 200 feet deep.

 The left (west) fork joins after half a mile more; a similar size canyon but without extensive narrows, this has one short entrenched channel that empties over a dryfall into a deep pool.
 One worthwhile side trip is to Moonshine Spring, a little way up this left fork, where springs create a long, shallow, cold, clear pool fed by a dripping cascade - a good place to cool off in hot weather.
 Around here are old concrete structures and pipes, relics of the whiskey distilling activities that gave the wash its name.
 This area can be reached by walking back down the main (right) fork of Moonshine for about 100 meters then climbing a steep slope on the west side to the empty plateau above, and finally across a sandy ridge to the next drainage.
-The route back to the trailhead is then cross-country for ca. 2 miles, crossing the left fork again some way upstream of the narrows.
-A round trip takes from 4 hours.
+The route back to the trailhead is then cross-country for ca. 2 miles, crossing the main fork again some way upstream of the narrows.
+A round trip takes from four hours.